i-love-coffee-i-love-tea/audogombleed.sh/README.md

 Derakht solves both problems at once: define your tools in a config file and you get tab completion, abbreviation, help output, and documentation — all without touching the scripts themselves.
-Type the first letter, hit Tab, and see what's there.
+Hit Tab and see what's there.

 **Works with AI too.** AI agents can read your scripts to figure out the interface — but that costs tokens every time.
 Tell AI to create a derakht